edonyM/CF-proA/README.md

 #2.".cpp" is the method that I solve the problem using GNU C++ 4.7 compiler, and all the code are accepted by Codeforces.

-#.".txt" is the note about optimize and error I made when I try to figure it out.
+#3.".txt" is the note about optimize and error I made when I try to figure it out.

-#.logfile is the personal note about how to figure it out.
+#4.logfile is the personal note about how to figure it out.

+#5.directions are name as the serial numbers of problem and deeper_study direction is code skills accumulate